 Yet for most teams, it does.
 Ideas become stories with no value evidence, no stakeholder sign-off, no technical review.
 The result: sprints full of work that was never really validated.
-Performalise changes that — with a structured 5-stage discovery pipeline that turns raw ideas into sprint-ready stories.
+Performalise changes that — guiding teams through a structured 5-stage discovery process that validates ideas before they cost you a sprint.

 The backlog appears to grow organically — but what's really happening is that ideas are jumping straight to stories, skipping the hard questions that determine whether anything is worth building at all.